SH801/haselwimmer/TESTREADME.md

 ```

 ### TextOutput.java
-TextOutput class handles simple text output generated by app as it progresses.
+The 'TextOutput' class handles simple text output generated by app as it
-The text data for TextOutput is stored as a global variable in 'Core'.
+progresses.
+The text data for TextOutput is stored as a global variable in
+'Core'.